 - Signs of sexual abuse such as bruising around private areas or unexplained sexually transmitted diseases

-- Signs of neglect such as sudden weight loss, bedsores, infrequent bathing, inappropriate dress for weather or season, or elder being left unattended for long periods of time or left in public place alone
+- Signs of neglect such as sudden weight loss, bedsores, infrequent bathing, inappropriate dress for weather or season, or elder being left unattended for long periods of time or left in a public place alone

 Beyond these obvious physical signs of abuse, family members will want to look for signs of manipulation or exploitation such as: